smirzo/vuex-observable-plugin/README.md

   );
 ```

+#### Dispatching actions vs epics

-3. A dispatched action is either passed to an action or an epic, but never to both at the same time.<br/><br/>Whenever an action with the dispatched type is available, it will be passed to the Vuex action handler with the matching type name and it will not reach the epics.
+A dispatched action is either passed to an action or an epic, but never to both at the same time.<br/><br/>Whenever an action with the dispatched type is available, it will be passed to the Vuex action handler with the matching type name and it will not reach the epics.
 However, when an action with the dispacthed type has not been registered, it will be passed on to be handled by the root epic. <br/><br/>This is because both actions and epics are asynchronous and running them both in parallel would result in race conditions and unpredictable behaviour.

 ## Important performance relates notes

 When the state gets very large (thousands of object) or if state mutations happen extremely often, then the store might start suffering in performance.
 This is due to the state mutability differences between _Vuex_ and _Redux_ (Vuex's state is mutable while Redux's is not).

-The plugin must therefore check if the state has actually changed on every dispatched epic in order to conform to the _redux-observable_ api, which will expect a new object refrenece if the state has actually changed (so it can emit a store stream event).
+The plugin must therefore check if the state has actually changed on every dispatched epic in order to conform to the _redux-observable_ api, which will expect a new object reference if the state has actually changed (so it can emit a store stream event).

 There could be ways to avoid this by editing the _redux-observable_ source itself, but that would mean forgoing all the automatic bug fixes, testing and updates _redux-observable_ already receives.

-That being said, in most use cases, this will not be a noticable issue.
+That being said, in most use cases, this would not be a noticable issue.